Depression should never be ignored. Always consult your health care professional.

 “I feel so depressed since I couldn’t do more for my mother before she passed on”.

 Does this mean our value on ourselves is less because we couldn’t do more or prevent an inevitable event?

 “I feel so depressed since my relationship broke up”.

 Once we depend on an external source for happiness or to feel good about ourselves we cannot be happy, because at any time we may lose our relationship, our job, our property, a loved one, or our health.

 What can contribute to depression?

-- Ongoing rejection – sometimes going as far back as childhood.
+- Feelings of abandonment, loneliness, or ongoing rejection – sometimes going as far back as childhood.